stanford-policylab/opp/py/data_readme_template.md

   are only 6 of them.
 - There are very few consent searches relative to other states, suggesting a potential difference in recording policy.
-- `countyDMV` field refers to the county of the stop, as the WI police clarified for us.
+- `raw_[individual/vehicle]Contraband` were mapped using a data dictionary provided by the department: 01 = WEAPON(S); 02 = EXCESSIVE CASH;
+  03 = ILLICIT DRUG(S)/PARAPHERNALIA; 04 = EVIDENCE OF A CRIME; 05 = INTOXICANT(S);
+  06 = STOLEN GOODS; 99 = OTHER; 00 = NONE
+- `raw_[individual/vehicle]SearchBasis` were mapped using a data dictionary.
+  There is no code for "plain view".
+1 = Consent; 2 = Probable Cause; the rest of the search basis categories are are Warrant, Incident to Arrest, Inventory, and Exigent Circumstances
+- `violation` was mapped directly from `StatuteDescription` in the raw data.
+- `location` is a concatenation of `raw_onHighwayDirection`, `raw_onHighwayName`,
+   `raw_fromAtStreetName`, and `county_name`
+- There are about 150 columns in the raw data (many columns about road type and conditions, many about vehicle details, etc.), however, the vast majority of the columns are 95-100% empty.

 ## Statewide, WY
 **Data notes**:
-- Only citations are included in the data, so we exclude Wyoming from our analysis.
+- Only citations are included in the data.
-- The `police_department` field is populated by the state trooper division.
+- The `department_name` field is populated by the state trooper division.
 - The violation field is populated by violated statute codes.
-- We found an external mapping of statute codes and provide them in the raw data.
-- Some county names were misrecorded and required editing.
 - Rows represent citations, not stops, so we remove duplicates by grouping by the other fields.
-- `contraband_found` could potentially be derived from violation codes (drug/alcohol/weapons), but it would be less reliable and not necessarily comparable to how we defined contraband_found for other states.
+- `contraband_found` could potentially be derived from violation codes (drug/alcohol/weapons), but it would be less reliable and not necessarily comparable to how we defined contraband_found for other states, so we do not.
+- `department_id` was mapped directly from `emdivision` in the raw data.
+- `violation` was mapped directly from `charge` in the raw data.
+- `location` is a concatenation of `raw_streetnbr`, `raw_street`, and `city` (and note that `city` is actually county, and is mapped to `county_name` with light standardization).
+- Additional columns in raw data that may be of interest: `statute`, `is_acciden`.

 CHANGE LOG FOR NEXT UPDATE: